 1 Do you need to go to a regional USCG exam center to take your captain’s license test?

-No, you can take your captain’s license test at a Mariners Learning System testing center.
+No, you can take your captain’s license test at online with Mariners Learning System upon course completion.
 Mariners Learning System has gone through a painstaking vetting process and has received course approvals from the United States Coast Guard, National Maritime Center, Department of Military, Veterans Affairs, and Homeland Security.

-Upon completing your online captain’s license course, passing our proctored exam at an MLS testing center, and meeting other requirements, all you need to do is submit the MLS certificate of completion and application to the nearest Coast Guard Regional Exam Center.
+Upon completing your online captain’s license course, passing our proctored exam online with MLS, and meeting other requirements, all you need to do is submit the MLS certificate of completion and application to the nearest Coast Guard Regional Exam Center.
 After their review and approval, you'll be issued a captain's license valid in all of the United States and its territories.

 Whether you're looking for a new career or you've been boating for a while and want to brush up on their skills, Mariners Learning System has an online course for you.
 You can purchase OUPV license, Master license, and endorsement courses in the Mariners Learning System online store.